Connecting Brands with Influencers in 3 clicks!

 Overview

-I redesigned the mobile campaign detail experience, starting from the brand-side inputs and turning them into a clear, scannable brief for influencers.
-The work focused on reducing ambiguity in requirements while preserving context across the campaign lifecycle.
+To redesign the campaign brief screen, I started by turning the brand-side inputs into a clear, scannable brief for influencers.
+The work focused on reducing ambiguity in requirements without slowing campaign participation.
 The designs shipped.

 Compensation details were designed to be transparent and easy to inspect without disrupting task flow.
 Payment breakdowns remain accessible while keeping primary actions visible.